tigoe/websocket-examples/readme.md

 WebSockets bear some resemblance to MQTT, a message-based protocol for communication between low-power networked devices.
 Here is a [comparison between the two](https://tigoe.github.io/mqtt-examples/mqtt-vs-websockets.html).

+## Clients
+These clients are duplicated in the `public` directory of each of the servers
+* [wsClientExample](https://github.com/tigoe/websocket-examples/tree/main/wsClientExample/) - a node.js command-line client
+* [jsClient](jsClient/) - a browser-based example in native JavaScript [source code link]({{site.codeurl}}jsClient/)
+* [p5jsClient](https://github.com/tigoe/websocket-examples/tree/main/p5jsClient/) - a browser-based example in p5.js
+* [ArduinoWebsocketClient](https://github.com/tigoe/websocket-examples/tree/main/ArduinoWebsocketClient/) - an Arduino client using the ArduinoHttpClient library

 ## Testing Servers
 To test a websocket client, you need a websocket server.
 If you don't want to write your own, here are two options: